A weekly social data project

 - Give credit to the original data source whenever possible

-Andy is the Head Coach at The Information Lab’s Data School and writes two weekly series: Makeover Monday and Tableau Tip Tuesday.
-He also writes datavizdoneright.com, a site created to highlight data visualisation best practices.
+Andy is the Head Coach at The Information Lab’s Data School and writes three weekly series: Makeover Monday, Tableau Tip Tuesday and Workout Wednesday.
+He also writes every Thursday at datavizdoneright.com, a site created to highlight data visualisation best practices.